SocketMobile/warrantychecker-ios/README.md

 as it implements this SKTLogger protocol.

 ### SKTCvi
-This object contains the Customer Voluntary Information that is required in order to extend the warranty of a scanner.
+This object contains the Customer Voluntary Information (CVI) that is required in order to extend the warranty of a scanner.
 This object has only properties.